AFwcxx/so-auth/README.md

 or callbacks to other objects or functions.
 - This can be anything really for as long as the requirement is fulfilled, refer next section.

+servingHostIds:
+- Allow multiple platform to connect using the same Signing key pairs but dedicated Box key pairs within the same database.
+- Useful to allow the same user credential to login but with unique encryption

 Note: When the server starts, it will display the signing public key in the console.
 */